 God called an extraordinary woman to the task: a Norwegian schoolteacher named Ragnhild Kjeldaas (now Ragnhild Ulrich).
 She was serving in a Connecticut high school on a Fulbright scholarship.
 Through the invitation of a church elder, she eventually visited Love Inn and received God’s confirmation that she should start the school.
 Despite the time crunch, Kjeldass worked quickly to prepare for students.

 The school started in the Holy Cross Catholic parish building in the nearby town of Dryden in the fall of 1974.
 The one-room school had five students on the first day, all with widely different backgrounds and learning abilities.
 Kjeldaas built an academic program that would lay a foundation for her students’ intellectual, spiritual, and emotional development.
 She believed that unconditional love would unlock the heart of a child.
 Once grounded in this love, the child could learn.
 The school would serve as an extension of the parental training and discipline that the child received at home.

 After six months, the church decided to move the school to the Love Inn property, where children could witness Christian community and benefit from exploring the extensive grounds.
 In the ensuing years, the school expanded throughout the building as it grew to accommodate students from Kindergarten through Grade 8.

-Through the years, enrollment numbers have fluctuated, but the mission of Covenant Love Community School remains unchanged: to partner with parents in training the next generation to know God’s truth and to prepare them for their calling in His kingdom.
+The mission of Covenant Love Community School remains unchanged: to partner with parents in training the next generation to know God’s truth and to prepare them for their calling in His kingdom.